Cosmetic cream jars and tubes produced according to ISO 22716 GMP.

 Once you’ve laid the groundwork, the certification process itself is a straightforward path.
 Think of it as a series of checkpoints designed to verify that your systems meet the ISO 22716 standard.
 It’s a collaborative effort between your team and an external auditor, and knowing what’s coming can make the entire experience much smoother.
 The journey typically unfolds in three key phases: selecting the right partner to certify you, undergoing the audit itself, and finally, maintaining your hard-earned certification for the long haul.
 Let’s walk through each step so you know exactly what to expect.

-Choose a Certification Body
+How to Choose the Right Certification Body

 Your first step is to select an accredited certification body.
 This is more than just finding an auditor; it’s about partnering with a reputable organization that understands the cosmetics industry.
 When vetting potential bodies, look for auditors who are well-versed in Good Manufacturing Practices (GMP) and have a deep understanding of standards like ISO 9001.
 Choosing a knowledgeable and credible partner ensures the audit process is thorough and that your final certification holds weight in the global market.
 Doing your homework here will pay off.

-The Pre-Assessment and Formal Audit
+Understanding the Pre-Assessment and Formal Audit

 The audit process is typically split into two parts.
 First is the pre-assessment, or Stage 1 audit, where the auditor reviews your documentation to check it against ISO 22716 requirements and identify any gaps.
 Next comes the formal Stage 2 audit.
 Here, the auditor will be on-site, observing your operations, interviewing staff, and verifying that your systems are fully implemented.
 A critical point they’ll check is the independence of your quality unit from your production team.
 This separation is essential for ensuring objective quality assurance and is a common hurdle for many businesses.

-Maintain Your Certification
+How to Maintain Your ISO 22716 Certification

 Earning your ISO 22716 certification is a huge accomplishment, but the work doesn’t stop there.
 Maintaining it is key to demonstrating your ongoing commitment to safety and quality.
 Your certification is typically valid for three years, with periodic surveillance audits—usually annually—to ensure you’re still adhering to the standard.
 Consistently maintaining your certification reinforces consumer trust and keeps your competitive edge sharp.
 It sends a clear message to customers, partners, and regulators that your brand is dedicated to upholding the highest international manufacturing standards.
 This ongoing effort is what truly protects your brand’s reputation.

-How Regulatory Experts Can Simplify Your ISO 22716 Compliance
+How Experts Make ISO 22716 Compliance Easier

 Getting your cosmetics business ISO 22716 certified is a major milestone, but the path to compliance can feel like a maze.
 The standard is packed with technical requirements for everything from your facility to your documentation, and it’s easy to get lost in the details.
 This is where bringing in a regulatory expert can be a game-changer.
 Instead of spending months trying to decipher the standard on your own, you can partner with someone who lives and breathes this stuff.
 Their first job is to translate its dense language into a straightforward plan your team can actually follow.
 They’ll help you fully understand the requirements and how they apply specifically to your operations.
 Instead of a generic checklist, you get a customized roadmap that identifies exactly what you need to do.
 This clarity saves you time and resources, ensuring your efforts are focused on what matters most for compliance and turning an intimidating process into a manageable project with a clear finish line.